OxfordSKA/OSKAR/utility/binary/readme.txt

 1. Introduction
 --------------------------------------------------------------------------------

-This module provides a basic API for reading and writing OSKAR binary files.
+This module provides an API for reading and writing OSKAR binary files.
 It can be built either as part of the OSKAR package, or as a stand-alone library.